sudoneoox/StudentManagementSystem/README.md

 -  Gives you the ability to add new students or classes into the global maps and json files

 ### Troubleshooting
-Encountering compiler-related errors during the build process is a common issue, especially when multiple C++ compilers are installed on the system.
+Encountering compiler-related errors during the build process is a issue, especially when multiple C++ compilers are installed on the system.
 This can lead to conflicts in the build process.
-Below are the steps to resolve that conflict.
+Below are the steps to fix that error.

 Step 1: Clear CMake Cache
 - Navigate to the build directory in your terminal and execute the following command to remove the CMake cache: